The Real Truth About Pilot Season

 Why during spring?

 Pilot season used to exist on this timeline because it was built around advertising schedules.
-A little Hollywood Television 101: television shows only exist to draw advertisers.
+A little Hollywood Television 101: network television shows (ABC, CBS, NBC, CW and Fox) only exist to draw advertisers.
 Those commercials you see between shows are the bread and butter of the entertainment industry.
-Each show is competing for the advertiser's money.
+Each network show is competing for the advertiser’s money.
 Advertisers buy time on each show and that is what keeps the show (and the network) afloat.

 Traditionally, the networks hold an event in New York in May called the upfronts.
 Upfronts are basically big parties where each network announces their fall lineup on primetime and gives the advertisers (the party guests) a taste of the new shows, hoping to get them to buy ad time in the fall.
 The pilot season schedule is built around the deadline of upfronts in mid-May.
 Traditionally, pilot season is planned to conceive, cast, produce the test episode (pilot), and make program decisions by May.

-We say "traditionally" because pilot season has changed.
-Here's why: Pay cable channels (ie. Disney, Nickelodeon, HBO, Showtime, etc) were never really on the traditional pilot season schedule since they aren't dependent on advertising.
-They now produce the lion's share of new shows.
-Fox, a network, announced in 2005 that they have moved to a year round pilot schedule.
-The other networks have moved increasingly toward using mid-season replacements, which are new series that are put into the TV schedule in January, when their first team of series fails.
+We say “traditionally” because pilot season has changed.
+Here’s why: Pay cable channels (ie. Disney, Nickelodeon, Netflix, HBO, Showtime, etc) were never really on the traditional pilot season schedule since they aren’t dependent on advertising.
+Instead, they rely on subscriber memberships.
+They now produce the lion’s share of new shows.
+Even the other networks have moved increasingly toward using mid-season replacements, which are new series that are put into the TV schedule in January, when their first team of series fails.
 These mid-season replacements are often on alternative schedules as well.
 See how the calendar is getting a little murky?

-So the answer is that pilot season sure isn't what it used to be.
-And it is surely going the way of the dinosaur.
-That doesn't necessarily mean it is a bad time to come to LA, but those investing significant time and money should know that it is no longer the be-all-end -all it once was.
+So the answer is that pilot season sure isn’t what it used to be.
+That doesn’t necessarily mean it is a bad time to come to LA, but those investing significant time and money should know that it is no longer the be-all-end-all it once was.